 Flexibility is a key element and the first one that you will notice failing as you get out of shape or older.
-Flexibility can be a separate exercise period or worked int your warm up and cool down periods.
+Flexibility can be a separate exercise period or worked in your warm-up and cool-down periods.
 While it may seem unimportant, it is one that has a great impact on your daily life

 Nutrition might not be a part of FITT but it is a key element of fitness.
 Eat healthy meals and avoid fats and junk foods.
 Do not fall into the vicious circle of thinking, I worked out hard today, I can just get some fast food.
 Not the best way to go.